xJeris/BC-Credit_Risk_Analysis/README.md

 ## Summary

 <p>In conclusion, we can see that oversampling and undersampling produced similar, but average predicition results.
 While the Balance Random Forest and Easy Ensemble classifiers predicted the loan risk much more often.
 Given the precision and recall scores of the Easy Ensemble, which are both at or near 1.0, as well as higher balanced accuracy scores, i would recommend using that classifier for doing further loan risk analysis.</p>

-summary
-recommendation on which model to use with justification